techidaily/site-win11/source/_posts/mastering-window-11-reinitializing-unwanted-apps.md

 ![selecting advanced options for spotify in the installed apps page in the settings](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/11/spotify-advanced-options.jpg)

  Scroll down to the**Reset** section.
 Here, you can also repair the Windows app to try and fix it without losing any data.
-If you haven’t tried that already, see[how to repair apps on Windows](https://www.makeuseof.com/windows-repair-apps-programs/) to give it a shot.
+If you haven’t tried that already, see [how to repair apps on Windows](https://www.makeuseof.com/windows-repair-apps-programs/) to give it a shot.

  If that doesn't work, click the**Reset** button.